CarlB01/Relatednodes/README.md

 * **Harlan and the creators of TheBrain** for proving that structured association is a beautiful way to organize human knowledge.
 * **Zsolt Viczián** for creating *ExcaliBrain*, for the short and motivating period of collaboration, and for inspiring the native renaissance of this structure.
 * **Licat and Silver** for giving the world Obsidian, an extensible, local-first ecosystem where we can build anything.

 ---

+*Developed with passion by a healthcare worker who loves graphs and believes semantic structure should belong to everyone.
+If you enjoy this work, consider starring the repository!*

+---